 Cat dry food or kibble is a mix of crunchy little pieces of food your cat likes to munch on, no surprise as it contains food additives and taste enhancers that can make your cat addicted to it.
 It comes in different shapes, sizes, and colors.
 Dry food is said to provide your cat with the appropriate nutrition and is fed exclusively or combined with other types of cat food to millions of kitties around the world.

 But that does not make it ideal for your cat.
-From all the cat food types the kibble is considered the “junk food” of feline nutrition as it is not optimized for a cat’s healthy diet containing a big amount of carbohydrates that cats can not naturally digest and is often associated with health issues like obesity and diabetes.
+Of all the cat food types the kibble is considered the “junk food” of feline nutrition as it is not optimized for a cat’s healthy diet containing a big amount of carbohydrates that cats can not naturally digest and is often associated with health issues like obesity and diabetes.

 The main ingredients of dry cat food are meat, grains, vegetables, and starches, to which are added vitamins and minerals that are lost in the cooking process.back to menu ↑